-Past the Fort, you'll find an idyllic pasture with horses and cows, before coming upon Hammersmith Farm.
+Past the Fort on Newport's Ocean Drive, you'll find an idyllic pasture with horses and cows, before coming upon Hammersmith Farm.
 Although it is now privately owned and unavailable for tours, it was once President Kennedy's summer house.
 The grounds are truly amazing, and the somewhat moderate house sits atop a hill with a sweeping lawn down to the ocean's edge.
 The next mile or so of Ocean Drive once again takes you away from the ocean on a short detour past grand summer homes perched on a hill overlooking the ocean below.
 On your right appears OceanCliff, a resort featuring rooms, outdoor and indoor dining, as well as a wedding facility.
 This is a GREAT place to stop on your journey, have some lunch or a drink at the outside bar, all the while taking in the sweeping ocean vistas below.

 As you round the next corner, the full beauty of Newport's Ocean Drive comes into view.
 The next couple of miles feature completely unobstructed views of the Atlantic Ocean.
 On your left, Brenton Point State Park is a hidden gem that a lot of visitors don't take advantage of during their time in Newport.
 It features large open spaces, grilling stations, picnic tables and a wonderful place to play frisbee and fly kites due to the consistent ocean breezes.
 On hot summer days, the temperature can be a full 10-15 cooler here, offering some respite from the summer heat in downtown Newport.